Westchase, Houston: Parks, recreation, and culture

 The Westchase District maintains a network of trails along a tributary of Brays Bayou which flows through the center of the district.
 The Brays Bayou Connector, which commenced construction in 2016, will connect Richmond Avenue and Bellaire Boulevard with a 1.92 mi grade-separated trail, providing pedestrian and bicyclist access to the International District and Arthur Story Park.
 The district government had revealed its initial plans for it in 2012.
 Another section opened in 2016.

 In 2016 the city government bought 3.4 acre of land, on two plots adjacent to the library, to create a park there.
 Houston City Council voted to approve creation of a park the following year.
 Wilcrest Park is scheduled to begin operations in December 2022.
 Woodchase Park, 1.75 acre in size, had its opening scheduled for October 2021.
 Prior to the openings of these parks, as of 2020, Trust for Public Land described Westchase as having a below average number of public parks for a city neighborhood.

-Harris County operates Tracy Gee Community Center, named after Tracy Gee (硃秀娟 (朱秀娟, Zhū Xiùjuān)), a Chinese American university student who was murdered in 1990.
+Harris County operates Tracy Gee Community Center, named after Tracy A. Gee (硃秀娟 (朱秀娟, Zhū Xiùjuān)), a Chinese American university student who was murdered in 1990.
 The center opened in 1993.

 The Taipei Economic and Cultural Office in Houston maintains the Chinese Cultural Center in Westchase.

 By 2020 the farmers market in Westchase had an increase in traffic during the COVID-19 pandemic in Texas.

 Congregation Or Ami, a Jewish congregation, is located in Westchase.
 As of 2018 the rabbi is Gideon Estes.